-- Qualified business income deduction.
-For tax years beginning after 2017, individuals, estates, and trusts may be entitled to a deduction of up to 20% of their qualified business income from a trade or business.
-For more information, see section 199A and Pub.
-535, Business Expenses.
-Also, see Codes Z through AD, Deduction for qualified business income, under Box 20.
-Other information. - In Part II, item K, the entry spaces were expanded to reflect beginning and ending partner's share of liabilities. - New box 6c, Dividend equivalents, has been added to report section 871(m) income. - For box 11, Other income (loss), code F indicates section 951A GILTI income.
+• Qualified business income deduction.
+For tax years beginning after 2017, individuals and certain estates and trusts may be entitled to a deduction of up to 20% of their qualified business income from a trade or business.
+For more information, see Code Z, section 199A information, under Box 20, Other information, and Form 8995-A, Qualified Business Income Deduction.

+• Box 6c, Dividend equivalents, has been added to report section 871(m) income.